Play with children

 - Some experts believe that too many toys for young children can 'overload' their senses and make it hard for them to find things to do for themselves as they get older.

-- This is especially important, as 'boredom' in adolescence may be linked to drug taking.
+- This is especially important, as 'boredom' in adolescence may be linked to excessive playing of computer games and sometimes drug taking.

 Toys which allow children to use their own imaginations and create their own games are toys which help them learn to be able to enjoy life as they get older without being bored.